-In response to the continued community need for permanent, affordable housing, Mecklenburg County and the City of Charlotte are partnering to shift the management of the Continuum of Care (CoC).
+In response to the continued community need for permanent, affordable housing, Mecklenburg County and the City of Charlotte partnered to shift the management of the Continuum of Care (CoC).
 Since August 2019, Mecklenburg County Community Support Services (CSS) has led a broad community engagement process.
 The goal of this work is to develop a new Continuum of Care (CoC) Governance Charter.
 The CoC Governance Charter identifies the purpose, responsibilities and oversight of the CoC.
 The work of the CoC is mandated by the U.S. Department of Housing and Urban Development (HUD) and is designed to promote communitywide commitment to the goal of ending and preventing homelessness as well as providing funding, oversight, planning and evaluation of housing-related services.
 The CoC boundaries extend beyond the City of Charlotte to include all of Mecklenburg County.
 This community change will enable both the City and County to maximize their individual strengths as well as promote coordination across the housing continuum, helping more individuals and families access and sustain housing.

 Please follow this link to access the latest CoC update via the Housing & Homelessness Dashboard.

 Mecklenburg County was approved by vote to serve as the CoC Collaborative Applicant during the January 8, 2020 CoC Meeting.
 To read the minutes, please see below.

 A new CoC Governing Board was approved by vote to during the January 8, 2020 CoC Meeting.
 To access the full slate, click here: CoC Governing Board Approved Slate.pdf

 Comments and the response from the Ad Hoc Committee: Ad Hoc Committee Response to Comments Received.pdf